 - MTD solutions have been most successful in organizations with large IT security teams who have analysts who are able to ‘digest’ the information they provide, wade through false positives, and zoom in on the critical risks.

 - MTD solutions do not provide effective anti-phishing protection.
 Phishing is currently the most widespread mobile threat.

 - To work effectively MTD solutions require integration with an MDM solution.
 This makes setup more complex and time-consuming.

 A Newer and Better Approach

 Recognizing the limitations of traditional MTD solutions, Corrata has pioneered a new approach to mobile device security.
 Corrata doesn’t just collect information about device security risks: it provides protection to prevent these risks from resulting in harm.
 Corrata does this by combining the vulnerability detection features of MTD solutions with the powerful protection

 delivered by an on-device enterprise grade firewall.
 Corrata’s firewall component provides protection by inspecting all incoming and outgoing traffic and blocking connections to malicious internet hosts.
 This protects against phishing by blocking all access to phishing sites, while the risk of mobile malware infection is combated by blocking access to malware download sites.
 Malware which has been installed on the device is disabled by blocking communications with its Command and Control servers.
-Corrata’s solution can detect attacks such as the WhatsApp Pegasus infection because it can see the traffic generated by the malware.
+Corrata’s mobile endpoint security solution can detect attacks such as the WhatsApp Pegasus infection because it can see the traffic generated by the malware.
 By examining SSL certificate information in the traffic metadata.
 Corrata can protect against eavesdropping on WiFi and Man-in-the-Middle attacks.